-Practicum Instructor Name:
+Practicum II nstructor Name:

-Practicum Instructor Credentials:
+Practicum II nstructor Credentials:

-BSW (Graduation Year:)
+(Graduation Year:)

-MSW (Graduation Year:)
+(Graduation Year:)

-LCSW/LCSWA

-Other: (Graduation Year:)
+V/LCSWA ::(Graduation Year:)

-Year(s) of Experience:

-Phone Number:

-Email:
+xperience:

+ber:

-Have you attended UNC Charlotte Social Work Practicum Instructor Training within the last 5 years?
+tended UNC Charlotte Social Work Practicum Instructor Training within the last 5 years?

-NO- Will need to attend a UNC Charlotte Practicum Instructor/Task Supervisor Training
+NO- V Will need to attend a UNC Charlotte Prac ticum Instru ctor/ Task Supervisor Training

 YES -If yes, the date of the training attended (month/year):

 Task Supervisor Information (If Applicable)

-- If no Practicum Instructor is available to serve as the primary Practicum Instructor at the agency, a Task Supervisor may be assigned as the primary instructor. - Task supervisors are responsible for the direct on site supervision of students while in practicum and do not meet criteria to be a Practicum Instructor. - NOTE: In some cases BSW/MSW with 2 years experience will serve as a co-Practicum Instructor or secondary task supervisor to the student.
-The contact information can be added in this section.
+Practicum Instructor is available to serve as the primary Practicum Instructor at the agency, a Tasl rvisor may be assigned as the primary instructor.

+• supervisors are responsible for the direct on site supervision of students while in practicum and do

+eet criteria to be a Practicum Instructor.

+E: In some cases BSW/MSW with 2 years experience will serve as a co-Practicum Instructor or

+seco ndary task su pervisor to the student.
+Th e contact information can be added in this section.

-Task Supervisor Name:
+Task Superv visor Name:

-Task Supervisor Credentials:
+- - visor Credentials:

+(Graduation Year:)

-BSW (Graduation Year:) MSW (Graduation Year:) LCSW/LCSWA
+(Graduation Year:)

+W/LCSWA

-Other: (Graduation Year:)
+Other : (Graduation Year:)

-Year(s) of Exper ience:
+Year(s) of E xperience:

-Phone Number:
+Phone Num ber:

-Email:

-Have you attended UNC Charlotte Social Work Practicum Instructor/Task Supervisor Training within the last 5 years?
+tended UNC Charlotte Social Work Practicum Instructor/Task Supervisor Training within

-NO- Will need to attend a UNC Charlotte Practicum Instructor/Task Supervisor Training
+NO- \ Will need to attend a UNC Charlotte Practicum Instructor/Task Supervisor Training

 YES -If yes, the date of the training attended (month/year):